Last Updated on July 14, 2022 by Editorial Team

 4. Phonics Dominoes

-Early learners can gain knowledge of digraphs and blends which are essentials for gaining the words’ sound-making skills through this phonics manipulative.
+Early learners can gain knowledge of digraphs and blends which are essential for gaining the words’ sound-making skills through this phonics manipulative.
 With one-sided dominoes carrying parts of words like ‘ch’ and ‘ain’, or ‘dr’ and ‘ill’, the kids get ample practice for decoding the words.

 Guide kids to arrange these dominoes to make meaningful word sounds, and they gain skills like word building, word pronunciation, and word identification.
 When the students have grasped the alphabet identification, the dominoes take them one step further and give the practice of how words are formed using letters.